 In late 2009, the Group brought Manuel Valdivieso, M.D. on to its leadership team, in part to lay the groundwork for more long-term collaboration with oncologists and cancer centers internationally.
 The Group's treatment grant renewal late in 2009 included the first U10 grant for a SWOG member outside the US -- the University of British Columbia's cancer center in Vancouver.
 SWOG would expand in a southerly direction the following year, with the official membership in 2010 of Mexico's Instituto Nacional de Cancerologia (INCan), that country's equivalent of the U.S.'s National Cancer Institute.

 The centerpiece of SWOG's international initiatives at this time was a trial funded by a $2.5 million grant from the Bill and Melinda Gates Foundation and conducted across seven nations in Central and South America to compare the effectiveness of three antibiotic regimens against infection with the Helicobacter pylori bacterium, which is associated with gastric cancer, one of Latin America's deadliest.
-The trial would reach its accrual goal of more than 1,400 patients by 2010.
+The trial reached its accrual goal of more than 1,400 patients by 2010.

 SWOG partnered in 2009 with several institutions in a successful bid for $4 million in NCI funding to develop the Center for Comparative Effectiveness Research in Cancer Genomics, or CANCERGEN.
 CANCERGEN's mission is to create a comprehensive evaluation, assessment, and design process to identify which emerging cancer genomics technologies are the top candidates for study by SWOG's clinical trials network.